Germantown High School

 Description of School: Germantown High School was established in 2011 and GHS currently has approximately 1200 students enrolled in grades 9-12.
 GHS offers Accelerated and Advanced Placement Courses in numerous subject areas: English, Foreign Language, Mathematics, Natural Science, and Social Science.
 These courses are designated on the student’s transcript as “Acc” and “AP”.
 Accelerated classes are offered in English, grades 9-12.
 Specific Advanced Placement courses are offered in Biology, Chemistry, Physics, English (Literature and Language) and Composition, Calculus, World History, U.S. History, Government, Macroeconomics, Psychology, for a total of eleven.
 End of the year Advanced Placement Exams are optional, but offered in every subject listed.

 Germantown High School also offers a Healthcare Academy.
 The Germantown High School Academy of Healthcare Excellence is a three or four-year "school within a school" program which offers a college preparatory academic curriculum as well as career and technical experiences for students interested in careers in the healthcare industry.
 Our goal is to provide students with progressively higher levels of competence leading towards high skill, high-wage careers.
 We strive to introduce students to diverse health career opportunities so that, upon graduation, students will be prepared for skilled entry-level jobs and/or entrance into colleges, universities, or technical schools.

 In addition to a strong college-preparatory curriculum, Germantown offers the following extracurricular activities: 21 varsity sports, varsity band program, varsity dance, Marine Corps JROTC and over 20 clubs.
 Germantown students are encouraged to participate in various community service activities.

 Accreditation/School Control: Germantown High School is accredited by the Mississippi Department of Education and is a part of Madison County School District.
-Germantown High School received an "A" Accountability Rating for the 2016-17 school year by the Mississippi Department of Education.
+Germantown High School received an "B" Accountability Rating for the 2017-18 school year by the Mississippi Department of Education.

 Description of School: Germantown High School is a public, four-year, comprehensive high school with a strong college-preparatory program.
 There are approximately 1,400 students enrolled in grades 9-12 for the 2021-2022 school year as follows: 9th grade – 396 students; 10th grade – 349 students; 11th grade – 330 students; and 12th grade – 294 students.